wdrummond/wdrummond.github.io/README.md

 #Welcome!

 This is my online portfolio!
-Made Specifically for you boys at Blizzard!

 ##About Me:
 My name is Wyatt Drummond.
-I am currently a student at Dixie State University, studying software development.
-I am have been studying software developent for about 2 years now and I think it would be cool if I could work with you guys!
+I have just graduated from Dixie State University with a degree in Softwate Development.